AP Psychology

 In addition to the text, outside reading from a variety of sources (websites, peer-reviewed journal articles and books) will be required.
 Students will be given a supportive, yet challenging learning environment with many opportunities to enhance their understanding of psychological concepts.

 The format of this class includes participation in a 2-hour live component each week.
-This live session is made up of a one hour lecture where the instructor will present concepts which are covered in corresponding chapters and a second hour where students will see psychology in action through website, interactive presentations, and videos of classic and current psychological studies.
+This live session is made up of a one- hour lecture where the instructor will present concepts which are covered in corresponding chapters and a second hour where students will see psychology in action through websites, interactive presentations, psychology labs and videos of classic and current psychological studies.
 During these sessions students are encouraged to ask questions and interact with the instructor.
 Live sessions are presented through the Zoom platform which is easily accessible.
-Students have 3 OPTIONS for attendance at the live sessions: Mondays from 10 AM - 12 PM; Tuesdays from 1:30 PM - 3:30 PM and Thursdays from 7:00 PM - 9:00 PM (all time slots are in the Eastern U.S. Time Zone; please calculate your times accordingly).
-Students need to only attend ONE of these two-hour sessions.
-If the student is unable to attend one of these options, weekly recordings of the sessions are available.
+Students are encouraged to attend ONE of the following options for the live sessions: Mondays from 10:00 AM – 12:00 Noon; Tuesdays from 1:30 – 3:30 PM.
+Thursdays from 6:00 to 8:00 PM.
+Students can opt to watch the recordings of these sessions if the time slots are not open for them.

 Class requirements - Students will be required to take bi-weekly chapter tests with free response essays which are similar to the AP Psychology essay.
-In addition weekly assignments are required which are designed to help students see how the concepts are related to real behavior.
-Some of these assignment include, completing sample psychological tests, designing an intelligence test, performing both classical and operant conditioning experiments, and building a virtual brain and neuron.
-In addition, a new feature of the class includes several optional self-improvement assignments designed to help the students improve their motivation.
+In addition, weekly assignments are required which are designed to help students see how the concepts are related to real behavior.
+Some of these assignments include, completing sample psychological tests, designing an intelligence test, performing both classical and operant conditioning experiments, and building a virtual brain and neuron.
+In addition, several optional self-improvement assignments are designed to help the students improve their motivation.

-In addition to the many forms of communication which occur in this class, I also I send out a weekly Sunday evening emails and an occasional late week email, which includes study tips, review ideas, further explanations of concepts, optional extra credit assignments, and more.
+In addition to the many forms of communication which occur in this class, I also send out a weekly email, which includes study tips, review ideas, further explanations of concepts, optional extra credit assignments, and more.
 These emails also serve as reminders for chats and lecture times as well as helping to motivate the students in this class.

 My virtual office door is always open.
 Students can communicate with me via email, or through the discussion board, and I attempt to answer all email communication on the day I receive it (there are some exceptions to this, but they are infrequent).
 I encourage students to share information about the topics which they are learning and ask questions in order to improve their understanding.

-End Date: First week of May 2025 (this end date allows for two intensive weeks of class review for the AP exam), when students take their AP Psychology exam in 2025.
-Extension for late work is offered until May 31, 2025
+End Date: Second week of May 2027 (this end date allows for two intensive weeks of class review for the AP exam), when students take their AP Psychology exam in 2027.
+Extension for late work is offered until May 31, 2027